Vendiel/daresay-a11y/posts/categorized-by-color.md

 ---
 id: categorized-by-color
-title: Content that are categorized by color that conveys meaningful  information needs additional cues like text or icon
+title: Content that are categorized by color and that conveys meaningful information needs additional cues like text or icon
 tags:
   - Content
 reqs: